-Height: Usually little more than a shrub; approximately 10 feet or so
+Height: The smooth sumac tree is usually little more than a shrub; approximately 10 feet or so

 Lifespan: 50 to 100 years (which is surprisingly long for such a small “tree”)

 Fall Foliage: Very attractive orange to red

 Range: The eastern United States, save for the coastal plain; west to the Dakotas

 Typical Habitat: Historically, this species grew in fields and other open habitats, but it’s adapted well to human presence and grows in a variety of disturbed habitats

 The Smooth Sumac Tree: A Small But Pretty Roadside Attraction

 As mentioned, the smooth sumac is a very small tree, which most nature lovers would likely characterize as a shrub.
 But it is a woody plant, which occasionally reaches tree-like proportions.